FriedCircuits/DomotiGA-BT-WiFi-Proximity/README.md

 Download file to your home directory or subdirectory.

 Edit Device config at the top of the file.
-You can easily add more than 2 device by copying the device config changing number on the end.
-Then copy a IF block for each device.
+You can easily add more than 2 devices by copying the device config and changing each number on the end.
+Then copy the IF block for each device.
 The start and end are labeled.

 If needed chmod +x bluetooth.sh

 In DomotiGA enable shell module if needed.
 Then add device as a shell interface.
-Then enter the path to the script and for each device\person add a number.
+Enter the path to the script, and for each device\person add a number.
 For example.

 /home/user/bluetooth.sh 1